Olical/oli.me.uk/source/_posts/2013-08-08-building-for-browsers-in-a-terminal.markdown

 I make use of [tmux][] for multitasking, [Vim][] for any editing with [my extensive configuration][vim-config], [git][], [ag][] (also known as "The Silver Searcher") as a grep replacement, [Python][] for simple HTTP servers, [node][] and a few linters including [JSHint][], [CSSLint][] and [JSONLint][].
 These linters are completely integrated into Vim with [Syntastic][], so I don't need to worry about running them.

-I also use the general unix tools a lot which include `less`, `grep`, `curl` and `ssh`.
+I also use the general Unix tools a lot which include `less`, `grep`, `curl` and `ssh`.
 Never underestimate the base tools that come with your OS; if you're on Linux or Mac that is.
 I personally prefer a clean [Arch][] Linux install with [XFCE][] as a desktop environment.
 Combine that with my SSD wielding laptop and you have yourself some insane speeds to help you get your work done.

 ## Tying things together

 All of those tools would have no edge over GUIs if they all ran separately and could not be linked together easily.
 That's why I have multiple bundles within my [Vim configuration][vim-config] that allow me to interface with programs such as ag ([ag.vim][]) and git ([vim-fugitive][]).
-I don't have to worry about running my linters either, [Syntastic][] does that for me and shows me where the problems lie.
+I don't have to worry about running my linters either, [Syntastic][] does that for me and shows me where the problems reside.

 ## Multitasking